 The answer in most cases is yes.
 Police will usually need a warrant to conduct a search of your computer or hard drive under California law.

-As the U.S. Supreme Court recently recognized in the case of Riley v.
-California, electronic devices often contain a "record of nearly every aspect of [people's] lives."
-As a result, we have an important right of privacy in our computers.
+As the U.S. Supreme Court recognized in the 2014 case of Riley v.
+California, electronic devices often contain a “record of nearly every aspect of [people’s] lives.”
+As a result, we have an important right to privacy in our computers.

 This means that most police searches of computers require a search warrant under California search warrant law.
 To get a warrant, police must go to a judge and show probable cause to believe the search will yield evidence about a crime.